 Good habit: Ask yourself often: What kind of person do I hope to be?
 What would a truly wise person do?

 Rituals are your personal grades: Set rituals, morning and evening, that allow you to constantly improve.

 If you are aware of the things you value, you can consciously decide what you value.
 Do you value money?
 Do you value intimacy?
-Do you value challenge?
+Do you value challenges?

 Things to try:

-Write down your medium term goals (2 year +).
+Write down your medium-term goals (2 years +).
 Ask yourself: why do you want those goals?

 Write down what you're grateful for.
 Ask yourself: Why am I grateful for these things?

 Three laws of emotion, emotional analogies on Newton's laws:

 I added what they mean to me as personal notes.